About High Noon Books

-It is very important that students develop good reading skills by the time they reach middle-school, when the reading material and subject matter begin to get more complex.
+It is very important that students develop good reading skills by the time they reach middle school, when the reading material and subject matter gradually increase in complexity.

-We offer a wide variety of high-interest subjects and formats:
+We offer a broad range of high-interest subjects and formats:

 • phonics-based chapter books

-• high interest / low vocabulary (hi-lo) books
+• high interest / low reading level (hi-lo) books

 • short stories that have a low Lexile rating

-High interest / low level books are characterized by the difference between the interest level (most often the age or grade of the reader) and the 'grade level' or 'reading level' in which the story text was written.
-Many teachers also use Lexile ratings to match text with a student's reading level.
+High interest / low reading level books are characterized by the difference between the interest level (most often the age or grade of the reader) and the "grade level" or "reading level" in which the story text is written.
+Many teachers also use Lexile scores to match text with a student's reading level.
 Lexiles are calculated by measuring sentence length and vocabulary usage.

 Hi-Lo books look like a typical book, that is, they are designed to contain illustrations and content that appeals to a struggling reader's age and maturity level, but they are written at a reading level that is lower than the student's grade level.
 A lower readability level provides an opportunity for the student to read words he or she is familiar with, while introducing a few new words and terms.
 In this way the student should be able to read more fluently and therefore increase comprehension.
 By getting familiar with the most common 300 to 1000 words used in the majority of everyday language, a student should also be able to move on to reading more complex sentences.